lambdamikel/Speak-SID/README.md

 - [DaDMaN from the CPC Wiki Forum](http://www.cpcwiki.eu/forum/amstrad-cpc-hardware/new-amstrad-cpc-sound-board-(aka-sonique-sound-board)-sid-part-(wip)/) for providing the Z80 source code of his branch of Simon Owen's Z80 SID Player.

 - [Simon Owen](https://simonowen.com/sam/sidplay/) for the [Z80 SID Player.](https://github.com/simonowen/sidplay)

+Previous SID hardware soundcards for the CPC exist.
+The earliest one was featured in the [CPC International 8/1989 Issue.](https://archive.org/details/54_Amstrad_PC_International_1989-08).
+Other attemps of connecting a SID to the CPC are documented on the CPC Wiki Forum.
+The hardware design of Speak&SID differs in major aspects from all of these, and is not related to any previous designs.